megawubs/trakt-api-wrapper/readme.md

 This is the Trakt API wrapper for their new API (version 2).
 It's in active development

+## Installation

+In your composer.json file add:`"wubs/trakt": "dev-master"` and run `composer update`

 ## The goal

 The goal of this wrapper is to make communicating with the Trakt api easier.
 It aims to be easy, readable and usable in many cases.
 Designed as a composer package it can be easy installed inside a lager application.